MMZBin/Blender_Add-on_Manager/README.md

 ## Overview
 Blender Add-on Manager is a framework designed to support Blender add-on development using the Blender Python API.

-It abstracts tasks such as registering and unregistering add-on-related classes, managing keymaps, and handling custom properties.
+It abstracts tasks such as registering and unregistering add-on-related classes, managing keymaps, and handling properties.

 ## Usage
 Place this repository in your project folder and create modules within the `modules` folder to enable its functionality.